 Tips for Making Your Home Disabled Friendly

 A worthy review of tips to help make your home safer and more accessible.
 Excerpt from website: Having handrails available throughout your home and making the kitchen and bathroom layouts easily maneuverable are helpful solutions for making your house accessible.
-Click on link above for full infographic including elevators for homes.
+[5/27/2025 TCV Updated URL] Click on link above for elevators for homes — infographic from original post no longer available as of 5/27/2025.

 Lyft Economic Impact Report